seungkilee-cs/Newsum/README.md

 - [x] Receive article content from scraper to make API call to LLM text summarizer to produce three bullet point summaries
 - [x] Send bullet point summaries to scraper to construct object to send to backend
+- [ ] Cache check logic, to see if the url already exists in the mongoDB so it doesn't call API unnecessarily.

 ### Frontend Module
 - Articles summarized and available for quick skimming with the bullet point summaries.